impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 (stopping here for the day; 31137 words)

 While I was reading through the code yesterday, I noticed that the `rbenv-commands` file has a corresponding test file called `commands.bats`.
 I had never heard of the `.bats` extension before, so I decided to Google it.
-Nothing came up on Google's page 1 when I tried “bats file extension”, but when I Googled “how to run bats test”, the first result was [this Github repo](https://github.com/sstephenson/bats), which I noticed was maintained by [Github user Sam Stephenson](https://github.com/sstephenson), the same person who I've seen author many commits in the RBENV repo.
+Nothing came up on Google's page 1 when I tried “bats file extension”, but when I Googled “how to run bats test”, the first result was [this Github repo](https://github.com/sstephenson/bats){:target="_blank" rel="noopener"}, which I noticed was maintained by [Github user Sam Stephenson](https://github.com/sstephenson){:target="_blank" rel="noopener"}, the same person who I've seen author many commits in the RBENV repo.
 In fact, I suspect he is the original author of RBENV, though I haven't bothered to research that (TO-DO- actually do that).

 The `bats` repo is archived, meaning there won't be further updates to it, but I still want to see if the code works and can be used to run tests in the `rbenv` repo.
 I'd be surprised if it didn't, since RBENV is still maintained and therefore still needs a way to run its own tests.

-I follow the installation instructions [here](https://github.com/sstephenson).
+I follow the installation instructions [here](https://github.com/sstephenson/bats#installing-bats-from-source){:target="_blank" rel="noopener"}.
 I get tripped up a little, because I initially try to run the `./install.sh /usr/local` command without running `sudo` and get `Permission denied`.
 I then try to re-run it with `sudo` as per the instructions, but I get `file exists`.
 I figure out that this is because the install script is trying to create a file that already exists (hence the error), so I comment out that line of code and re-run with `sudo`, and it's all good.

-I then go back into back into the `rbenv` directory and look at [the test script](https://github.com/rbenv/rbenv/blob/baf7656d2f1570a3b2d5a7e70d5bfcc52fe0428a/test/commands.bats) more closely.
+I then go back into back into the `rbenv` directory and look at [the test script](https://github.com/rbenv/rbenv/blob/baf7656d2f1570a3b2d5a7e70d5bfcc52fe0428a/test/commands.bats){:target="_blank" rel="noopener"} more closely.
 I see that, instead of a `bash` shebang, it uses a `bats` shebang.
 This means that, now that I have `bats` installed in my `$PATH`, running the script should Just Work.
 I run the following from within my `~/Workspace/OpenSource/rbenv/test` directory:

 ```
 $ ./commands.bats